danthareja/contribute-to-open-source/CONTRIBUTING.md

 Remember how making changes on a *fork* doesn't affect the original code?
 Well, in order to fix an issue the in the main project, you *want* to change to the original code.
 A *pull request* is a GitHub feature that lets you do just that!

-There are 3 steps to submitting a pull request:
+There are three steps to submitting a pull request:
 1. [Save your changes locally](#save-your-changes-locally)
 2. [Send your changes to your fork](#send-your-changes-to-your-fork)
 3. [Open a Pull Request](#open-a-pull-request)

 These instructions are designed to explain the bare minimum steps in a beginner-friendly way.
 If you find yourself hungry for more details (or get stuck), I applaud and encourage you to continue research on your own.
-You'll find no lack of amazing articles about this topic.
+You'll find no lack of amazing articles on this topic.

 ### Save your changes locally